The Best Types of Rubber Tree Plants and How to Grow Them at Home

 - Terracotta is a suitable material choice, as it can help eliminate excess moisture.
-Make sure this pot has a drainage hole to eliminate excess water.
+Make sure this pot has a drainage hole to remove excess water.

 - You can leave your rubber tree plant in its original pot when you bring it home unless you notice its roots are beginning to crowd.
 Eventually, it may prefer a larger terracotta or clay pot.

 What’s the Best Soil Mix?